Do VA Disability Benefits apply only if I’m permanently disabled?

-Depression was the fourth highest disability claim for female veterans in 2009.
+Depression has been among the top 10 new claims for female veterans in the last decade.
 Women may feel more able to publicly seek help for depression, as there is more cultural stigma against men who suffer what are often considered “emotional” problems.
 But mental illness is serious and should receive appropriate medical and psychological treatment before it worsens.

 If in doubt, vets should still apply

 Many vets feel they were only doing their duty and that VA disability benefits are really for more “serious” cases.
 You may not even consider yourself disabled and you may be able to perform many of the normal functions in your life.
 But if you’re young and think you can shake off that bum ankle, it could turn into arthritis when you’re older and may seriously inhibit your ability to walk.